lumilio/Jungle-didakoo.com-README.md/README.md

 ## How to login

-You can login with Metamask wallet or join as “no wallet” guest with limited features, If you participate as a guest, you will not be able to create your own avatar,
+You can Login with Metamask wallet or as “no wallet” with limited features, if you participate as “no wallet” you can not use or create your avatar.
+You can login as "no wallet" even in incognito mode.

 ![Imgur Image](http://i.imgur.com/5RQD9sA.jpg)